Govt mulls national institute for valuers

 The Companies Act, 2013 provides a comprehensive framework for development and regulation of the profession of valuers.

-He also said that standards for valuation are likely to be finalised in the near future.
+He also said standards for valuation are likely to be finalised in the near future, adding that the immediate priority is that Registered Valuers Organisations (RVOs) should develop and further improve their code of conduct as each RVO is a frontline regulator.

+Srinivas noted that in a market economy, it is surprising that a 100-year-old profession -- valuation -- somehow has been "flying below the radar".

+In 2008, there was an initial attempt to have a bill on the lines of ICAI Act for having an institute for the valuers, he said, adding that now valuation profession cannot fly below the radar as the corporate affairs ministry is taking various steps.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)